 The City will seek to accomplish the following action steps to reduce the energy, carbon, and health impacts of transportation through reduced single-occupancy vehicle trips and phasing out of fossil fuel vehicles.

 - Require creation and implementation of travel demand management strategies in new development such as facilities for bicycle commuters, transit passes, and market-priced parking.

-- Allow greater choice in Increase availability and attractiveness of public transportation and non-motorized modes, and continue to disincentivize driving and driving alone.
+- Increase availability and attractiveness of public transportation and non-motorized modes, and continue to disincentivize driving and driving alone.

 - Support the education and outreach efforts of transportation management organizations focused on reducing single-occupancy vehicle trips.

-- Explore the implementation of fees and incentives that encourage the use of public transportation and zero-emissions vehicles.
+- Implement fees and incentives that encourage the use of public transportation and zero-emissions vehicles in an equitable manner.

 - Transition both public and private vehicle fleets to zero-emissions technology where technology allows.

 - Explore incentives and requirements for electric vehicle charging infrastructure in new development and in the public right-of-way.

 - Enforce full compliance with the City’s idling ordinance.
 Utilize technology to track and improve compliance with the public fleet.

-- Incentivize shared mobility options and maximize vehicle occupancy, ensuring the City is able to develop partnerships with public and private companies that are structured through policy and fee structures to support climate goals and equitable access to the services.
+- Incentivize shared mobility options and maximize vehicle occupancy, ensuring the City is able to develop partnerships with public and private companies through policy and fee structures to support climate goals and equitable access to services.